junxit/us-congress-code/title-42/chapter-6a/sec-300gg-19a.md

 ### Codification

 Pub.
 L. 111–148, which directed amendment of subpart II of part A of “title XVIII” of act July 1, 1944, by inserting section 2719A after section 2719, was executed by making the insertion in subpart II of part A of title XXVII of the Act, to reflect the probable intent of Congress.

+### Amendments

+2020—Subsec. (e).
+Pub.
+L. 116–260 added subsec. (e).

+### Effective Date of 2020 Amendment

+Amendment by Pub.
+L. 116–260 applicable with respect to plan years beginning on or after Jan.
+1, 2022, see section 102(e) of div.
+BB of Pub.
+L. 116–260, set out as a note under section 8902 of Title 5, Government Organization and Employees.